Chicago Board of Education: Board of education

 The Cities and Villages Act of 1872 made further clear the relationship between the roles of the Common Council and the Chicago Board of Education, strengthening the power of the Chicago Board of Education.

 The board expanded ultimately to 21 members, before being reduced by the 1917 Otis Bill to eleven members.
 The term of office was increased by the Otis bill from three years to five.

 In 1988, the state government enacted the Chicago School Reform Act, which expanded the Chicago Board of Education's size to fifteen seats.
-The Act also created a School Board Nominating Commission consisting 23 parents and community members and five members appointed by the Mayor of Chicago who would recommend nominees to the Mayor.
+The Act also created a School Board Nominating Commission consisting of 23 parents and community members and five members appointed by the Mayor of Chicago who would recommend nominees to the Mayor.

 In 1995, the state government enacted the Chicago School Reform Amendatory Act, which returned the power to appoint members of the board back to the Mayor of Chicago.
 The Act also temporarily retitled the board as the "Reform Board of Trustees" from 1995 until July 1, 1999, after which period the name "Chicago Board of Education" was restored.